jharwell/sierra/docs/src/tutorials/plugin/engine/index.rst

    - All :term:`Batch Criteria` that you use must have the arena dimensions extractable when passed to ``arena_dims_from_criteria()``.

-   See :ref:`req/exp` for more details.
+   See :ref:`req/exp/arena-size` for more info.

 #.
 In ``plugin.py``, you may define the following classes which are used in